Melville, Saskatchewan: Infrastructure

 Melville's namesake was the president of the Grand Trunk Railway and Grand Trunk Pacific Railway, Charles Melville Hays.
 Since Melville's founding in 1908, it has served as a nexus for railroad activity, currently including that of Canadian National Railway and Via Rail, the latter for which Melville effectively serves as the main rail-to-bus connection to Regina for its passengers.
-Today, the transcontinental Canadian train, operated by national passenger rail carrier Via Rail, serves the Melville railway station three times per week.
+Today, the transcontinental Canadian train, operated by national passenger rail carrier Via Rail, serves the Melville railway station twice per week eastbound and twice westbound.

 In 2002 the St. Peter's Hospital was constructed.
 St. Peter's was founded in 1940 as a municipal hospital by the Sisters of St. Martha, based in Antigonish, Nova Scotia.
 Next to St. Peter's is the St. Paul Lutheran Home.

 The Melville Railway Museum (c.
 1911) is a Municipal Heritage Property on the Canadian Register of Historic Places.

 The Melville Heritage Museum is in the original Luther College (formerly Luther Academy) building, built in 1913.
 The Luther Academy moved to Regina in 1926.
 After a stint as St. Paul's Home for the Aged and Orphans, the building was declared a heritage site, opening as a museum in the early 1980s.